akketza/stop-blue-spam/README.md

 # Privacy Considerations:

 This extension enhances privacy by filtering out tweets from verified Twitter accounts using a simple line of CSS.
-By doing so, it allows users to focus on content from non-verified accounts, potentially reducing exposure to curated or sponsored content often found on verified accounts.
+It does not collect any personal data from the user.
+The extension solely detects tweets from verified accounts within the Twitter feed page and applies the filter accordingly.
+No user data is stored or processed outside of the user's device.

 # Disclaimer: